Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

-Moreover, in Fig.~\ref{fig:max_time}, we see that the maximum magnetic strength achieves $\approx65|\pmb{B}^{\rm post}_0|$ for parallel shock and $\approx210|\pmb{B}^{\rm post}_0|$ for perpendicular shock.
+Moreover, in Fig.~\ref{fig:max_time}, we see that the maximum magnetic strength reaches $\approx65|\pmb{B}^{\rm post}_0|$ for parallel shock and $\approx210|\pmb{B}^{\rm post}_0|$ for perpendicular shock.
 However, Fig.~\ref{fig:mams} shows that in the vicinity of the shock front, the $\langle|B|\rangle$ averaged along the $z-$axis ranges from $\approx0$ to $\approx15$ for perpendicular shock and from $\approx0$ to $\approx5$ for parallel shock.
-This significant difference suggests that the maximum magnetic strength has a low volume filling factor and is overwhelmed in the averaging.
-Similar Fig.~\ref{fig:energy} shows that the maximum magnetic energy per unit mass achieves a similar value as it is corresponding turbulent energy, suggesting local $M_{\rm A}\approx1$ for perpendicular shock.
+This significant difference suggests that the maximum magnetic strength has a low volume filling factor and thus the average is much smaller than the maximum.
+Accordingly, Fig.~\ref{fig:energy} shows that the maximum magnetic energy per unit mass can become comparable to the turbulent energy, suggesting local $M_{\rm A}\approx1$ for perpendicular shock.
 The $\langle M_{\rm A}\rangle$ averaged along the $z-$axis, however, ranges from $\approx7$ to $\approx15$ (see Fig.~\ref{fig:ma}).
 It means that in many positions along the $z-$axis, the magnetic energy is still much lower than turbulent energy.
 This gives an important implication for observational measurement, which can only give an averaged magnetic field strength.
 It implies that the magnetic field locally in 3D space can be much stronger.